jonasrothfuss/DeepEpisodicMemory/README.md

-- Implementing an episodic memory from multimodal sensorimotor experiences → enable basis for robots to learn from various forms of demonstration
+- Implementing an episodic memory from multimodal sensorimotor experiences enables basis for robots to learn from various forms of demonstration
+- Because symbolic approaches are restricted to pre-defined contexts, we generate meaningful subsymbolic representations of cognitive experiences
 - Action planning based on cognitive experiences in the past
-- Because symbolic approaches are restricted to pre-defined contexts, we generate meaningful subsymbolic representations of cognitive experiences